MattStellisoft/tailwindcss-generator/README.md

 # Tailwind CSS Generator

-Generate TailwindCSS classes dynamically from within your PHP application.
+Generate TailwindCSS classes dynamically from within your application.

 ## The Problem